top of page

 Individual considerations

 Salaried employees and directors also pay national insurance (NI).
-Each employee pays 12% employee NI on any salary income over £12,570 a year (23/24 tax year), which is known as the primary threshold.
+National insurance is not applicable for salaries of £12,570 and below.
+Each employee pays 8% employee NI on any salary income over £12,570 a year and 2% salary income over £50,270 (25/26 tax year).

 • Basic rate: 20% on taxable income up to £50,270